 Book entry bonds have no certificate, ownership is tracked by computer.
 The U.S. Treasury, for instance, has used this method of determining ownership since 1986.
 Eventually, because of its low cost and easy record access, all ownership will probably be tracked this way.

-Types of Corporate Bonds
+Corporate Bonds

 Most corporate bonds correspond to 3 major market sectors:

-1. Industrials or cyclicals, which constitutes the largest sector;
+1. industrials or cyclicals, which constitutes the largest sector;

 2. publics utilities; and